grahampugh/grahampugh.github.io/_posts/2021-01-24-adobe-ccda-versions-and-apple-silicon.md

 comments: true
 ---

-To get Adobe Creative Cloud Desktop application to work on an Apple Silicon device, Adobe have provided a patch for their latest installers.
+To get Adobe Creative Cloud Desktop application to work on an Apple Silicon Mac, Adobe have provided a patch for their latest installers.

 The current version of Adobe Creative Cloud that is downloadable from [Adobe's admin console](https://adminconsole.adobe.com) (if you have access) at the time of writing is `5.3.2.471`.